 About Gene Ha

-NY Times bestselling comic book artist Gene Ha writes and draws Mae.
-It’s the story of Mae Fortell, a girl who follows her long-missing sister Abbie to a world of mad science and mystery.
-Gene Ha is best known for his work with writer Alan Moore, Top 10 and its prequel The Forty-Niners.
+Gene Ha writes and draws Mae.
+Eighteen year old Mae Fortell follows her long-missing sister Abbie to a world of mad science and mystery.
+Gene is a NY Times bestselling comic book artist best known for his work with writer Alan Moore, Top 10 and its prequel, The Forty-Niners.
 He has won four Eisners, the highest award in American comics.
-Gene lives outside Chicago in Berwyn, IL with his lovely wife, Lisa.
-To learn more about Gene Ha explore the rest of this website at www.geneha.com.
+Gene lives outside Chicago in Berwyn, IL with his lovely wife, Lisa. geneha.com

 © Gene Ha 2019 by Anette Nam Design

 Gene is happy to share his enthusiasm comics and YA literature.
 He easily adapts his presentations to meet your school's or library's teaching goals.
 He can simplify topics, or add more depth and technical detail.

 Gene loves to Skype or FaceTime chat for free with book groups, classes, and library groups.
 Please contact him about his schedule and make a test chat the day or two before to work out technical glitches.

 Gene Ha lives in Berwyn, IL, near Chicago’s O’Hare (ORD) and Midway (MDW) international airports.

 Gene also enjoys speaking to adults about art, comics and writing.
 In addition to panels and interviews, any of his presentations can be adapted for adult and professional audiences.

 Grades 6 and up • 45+ minute talk, or 90+ minute talk & activity